armandofox/armandofox.github.io/_pages/mastergeek-theater.md

 ![](https://images-na.ssl-images-amazon.com/images/I/71T6iO5WfCL._SL1261_.jpg){: .align-left .thumb}

 While all those people were earnestly trying to use computers to "improve productivity," some slackers thought computers might be fun for just playing games.
 The first video games predate PCs by several years, and could only be played on equipment costing tens of thousands of dollars.
-But video games took off when the microprocessor became mass-market---the same technology that drove the PC revolution (and was driven by it).
-And as PCs got more powerful, games went hand in hand.
-Before long, a multibillion dollar industry that dwarfs that movie business had become the dominant form of consumer entertainment.
+But video games took off with the invention of the microprocessor, the same technology that drove the PC revolution.
+As PCs became more powerful, games went hand in hand.
+Before long, a multibillion dollar industry that dwarfs the movie business had become the dominant form of consumer entertainment.
 From *Space Invaders* and *Pac-Man* to movies inspired by video games, video games have been both a cultural force and a shaper of the IT industry.

 **If you're interested in learning more:**